necheffa/nsddyn/README.md

 ### Design

-nsddyn is comprised of 3 components:
+nsddyn is comprised of multiple components:
 * dynupd - A web app that provides an HTTP API for accessing the name server.
-Upon successful authentication, dynupd updates the zonefile and reloads the zone.
+Upon successful authentication, dynupd updates the zonefile requests the dynupd-broker reload the zone.
+* dynupd-broker - A web app that reloads the configured zone.
+This allows for a seporation of priviledge between NSD and dynupd.
 * A web client.
 While official clients will be provided, anyone can create their own. \
         A minimal client might take the form of a shell script wrapped around cURL. \
         More interesting might be a RouterOS script wrapped around the `/tool fetch` client.
 * nsddynum - A command-line, swiss army knife style tool for managing the nsddynpasswd file.

-nsddyn is a secure protocol for the following reasons:
-* It is just HTTP and so may be tunneled over TLS for confidentiality.
-* Clients are authenticated with a username and password, not just anyone can initiate a zone update. \
-        Further, nsddynd limits what A records a client is allowed to update. \
-        Passwords are stored as salted hashes to buy more time in the event hashes are leaked.
-* Its about as simple as I could make it - less attack surface.

-An astute reader will notice that a number of features are missing like rate limiting and permitted client IP ranges. \
-nsddyn is intended to be run on the localloop interface while a battle tested server like Apache or Nginx acts as a proxy.

 ### Protocol Description